software-architecture-guild/katas-2025/README.md

 ### High-Quality Expectations Limit Full Automation

 Given the strict *accuracy and reliability requirements*, fully automating the grading process is *not viable*.
 A human *must remain in control* to make final grading decisions.
-Instead of *replacing Experts*, AI should function as an *assistant*, helping them *validate tests faster and with greater accuracy*.
+Instead of *replacing Experts*, AI should function as an *assistant*, helping them *validate tests faster and more accurately*.

 <mark>**Requirement: AI should be used as an *expert assistant*, speeding up grading rather than replacing human decision-making**</mark>